The Roommate Transmogrification: Plot

 During another night out at the Cheesecake Factory, the guys and Penny make fun of Leonard because of his lactose intolerance.
-However, when Bernadette announces that her dissertation has been accepted, earning her a Ph.D. and a well-paid job, Leonard seizes his chance and starts to mock Howard with the other guys, degrading him for being the only non-doctor in their group.
+However, when Bernadette announces that her dissertation has been accepted, earning her a Ph.D. and a well-paid job, Penny seizes his chance and starts to mock Howard with the other guys, degrading him for being the only non-doctor in their group.
 Later, Bernadette buys Howard an expensive Rolex watch as a present and tells him to "let her worry about the money", a comment that deeply disturbs Howard.

 Meanwhile, Leonard's and Priya's noisy and "astronomically inaccurate" sexual roleplay - she wears Raj's Lieutenant Uhura costume - in his apartment disturbs Raj and he leaves to spend the night at Sheldon's apartment.
 When Leonard finds Raj in his bed the next morning, he apologizes and proposes that Raj moves in with Sheldon until Priya finds her own place.
 Raj likes the idea and moves in after Sheldon's usual bureaucratic procedures (including a modified "temporary roommate agreement" and a will).

 Raj then prepares a fancy dinner to ingratiate himself with Sheldon, who is delighted.
 Penny comes over to ask for their Wi-Fi password, because she does not want to pay for her own, and then stays for dinner.
 When she and Raj both get drunk from the wine Raj serves, Sheldon gets annoyed and goes to bed.
 Penny then admits that she should not have broken up with Leonard, and tells Raj that she would be "on" him if they were not friends.

 Priya receives a video call from her parents and tells Leonard to hide in the bedroom, because she still does not want them to know that she is dating him.
 Leonard overhears the Koothrappalis talking about Priya moving back to India the following month.
 When he storms back into the room to confront her, he reveals to her parents that they are in a relationship, justifying that her moving back to India would certainly mean they are breaking up, leaving it moot if her parents know.

 At the end of the episode, Sheldon discovers Leonard sleeping on the couch at their apartment after his confrontation with Priya, just before Howard shows up after a fight with Bernadette over the watch.
 Penny wakes up in Leonard's room and is horrified to be naked with Raj and realizes she hooked up with him.
 She tells him not to say anything about the night before and tries to sneak out of the apartment with Raj wrapped in a sheet, only for the other men to see them.
 Penny just states that it is "not what it looks like", leaving Sheldon, Leonard and Howard confused.